abcxyz/pkg/README.md

 ## GitHub Actions

-There are reusable workflows inside [./.github/workflows](.github/workflows), which incapsulate common CI/CD logic to reduce repetition.
+There are reusable workflows inside [./.github/workflows](.github/workflows), which encapsulate common CI/CD logic to reduce repetition.
 For security, the reusable workflows are pinned to specific references using [ratchet](https://github.com/sethvargo/ratchet).